So I had

 brilliant

 morning is the perfect morning for going out.
-Going
+Going to

-atheneum, or
+a atheneum, or

 more commonly known as a library.
 I caught wind of a rumor, the rumor

-of a recently completed library
+of a recently completed library.

 I had never been there, or